BA-CalderonMorales/dev-environment/distributions/dockerhub/README.md

 3. Check that Docker Desktop is running
 4. Ensure all paths in docker-compose.yml exist on your system
 5. For Git Bash users, remember to use `winpty` when executing interactive commands

+Additional considerations:
+1. Rate Limits
+   - DockerHub has pull rate limits
+   - Authenticate to increase limits: `docker login`
+   - Consider using specific tags to avoid frequent pulls

+2. Version Management
+   - Use `latest` for development
+   - Use specific tags for stability
+   - Keep track of working versions